 Finding a model for your first model photo shoot is easier than you might think.
 You can hire one, obviously.
 But, when you’re just starting out, you may not have a lot of resources to hire a model.
-But, there’s a solution to that, and it works well for both you and the model.
+There’s a solution to that, and it works well for both you and the model.

 Look for models that are just starting out.
-For them, there is something that they need more than money.
-Photos.
+For them, there is something that they need more than money: photos.

 In order for models to get paying work, they have to be able to show work they’ve done in the past.
 In other words, they need a strong portfolio.
 Sound familiar?
 It should.
 Because you, as a photographer, also need a strong portfolio to show if you plan on getting paying jobs.
 So, by finding a model that is building their portfolio, you can offer a trade-for-prints deal, or TFP for short.
 Even though it’s called trade-for-prints, you don’t actually have to provide prints, unless that’s part of the deal you make.
-Many just provide the photos to the model on a DVD.
+Many just provide the photos to the model digitally.

 For my first model photo shoot, this worked out perfectly.
 I went on Craigslist and checked under the “talent” section.
 I was actually looking for models I could offer a TFP deal to, but I didn’t have to.
-There was an ad posted by a model that was looking for a photographer to do a TFP deal!
+There was an ad posted by a model who was looking for a photographer to do a TFP deal!
 I answered the ad, and after a few emails discussing specifics, we had a date and time set up for the shoot.